Hello and welcome to my new course GIMP for beginners , the complete project-based series.

 Notice I’ve got both windows here open and also notice what happens here in the Layers window when I change image manipulation windows.

-Here you can see here the layers are completely different so it modifies the contents of these two windows based on which image manipulation window you’re working on.
+Here you can see the layers are completely different so it modifies the contents of these two windows based on which image manipulation window you’re working on.
 You’ve got to pick the window that you want to work on to start working with Tools and the Layers menu.
 This is also kind of strange.
-Watch this I’m going to minimize this.
+Watch this I’m going to minimize it.
 This is the way you get images out of your way and it comes down here, and it becomes now, notice that there’s two images that I can pick here for the GIMP to open up.
 I have one open.

 We’re presented with the empty image manipulation window and finally if we kill this, the GIMP goes down.
 Killing the GIMP can be a little complicated at times.

 That’s the three windows.
 We have the Toolbox window which has all the tools that we can use to manipulate an image.
 We have what I call the Layers window which has other useful things like layers, channels, paths, and the undo history in it, and finally we have the image manipulation window which has the main menu on top.
-That’s what you’re going to see and to kill it generally, yeah, click this X up here, but remember it can get a little complicated if you have multiple images open and some of them are minimized.
+That’s what you’re going to see and kill it generally, yeah, click this X up here, but remember it can get a little complicated if you have multiple images open and some of them are minimized.

 Additionally, these windows can be moved around and resized so if I grab any of the side and get this double arrow I can go ahead and make the window wider.
 I can make the window taller and so on.